Floer theory for the variation operator of an isolated singularity: Introduction

-There are also recent constructions of Fukaya-Seidel category of Lefschetz fibrations by Abouzaid-Smith \cite{ASm}, Seidel \cite{Se18}, Sylvan \cite{Sy}, Ganatra-Pardon-Shende \cite{GPS2023}.
+There are also recent constructions of Fukaya-Seidel category of Lefschetz fibrations by Abouzaid-Smith \cite{ASm}, Seidel \cite{Se18}, Sylvan \cite{Sy19I}, Ganatra-Pardon-Shende \cite{GPS20}.
 In these constructions, non-compact Lagrangians in the total space of the Lefschetz fibration (which are compact when restricted to each fiber) are taken as objects of the partially wrapped version of Fukaya category.
 For example, instead of a Lagrangian vanishing cycle of the fiber, its Lefschetz thimble as a Lagrangian in the total space is considered.

 Let us go back to the variation operator \eqref{eq:var} and look at its domain.
 It is reasonable to consider Lagrangian submanifolds corresponding to homology classes in $H_{n-1}(M,\partial M)$.
-A perfect starting point is therefore the {\em wrapped Fukaya category} $\mathcal{WF}(M)$, which has been developed by Abouzaid and Seidel \cite{AS} to deal with such a situation.
-Recall that the Milnor fiber $M$ has a canonical structure of a Liouville manifold with a contact boundary.
-Roughly, objects of $\mathcal{WF}(M)$ are Lagrangian submanifolds $L$ with possibly a Legenderian boundary $\partial L \subset \partial M$.
-We take a completion of $M$ by attaching an infinite cone $[1,\infty) \times \partial M$, extends $L$ by attaching $[1,\infty) \times \partial L$ and then regard the wrapped Floer cohomology $HW^*(L_1, L_2)$ as a morphism.
+Therefore, a natural starting point is the {\em wrapped Fukaya category} $\mathcal{WF}(M)$, which has been developed by Abouzaid and Seidel \cite{AS} to deal with such a situation.
+Recall that the Milnor fiber $M$ has the canonical structure of a Liouville manifold with a contact boundary.
+Roughly, objects of $\mathcal{WF}(M)$ are Lagrangian submanifolds $L$ with possibly a Legendrian boundary $\partial L \subset \partial M$.
+We take a completion of $M$ by attaching an infinite cone $[1,\infty) \times \partial M$, extend $L$ by attaching $[1,\infty) \times \partial L$ and then regard the wrapped Floer cohomology $HW^*(L_1, L_2)$ as morphism spaces between objects.
 It can be viewed as the Lagrangian Floer cohomology whose Hamiltonian perturbation term is regulated to be quadratic on $[1,\infty)$ coordinate so that its flow is proportional to the Reeb flow on $\partial M$.

-The first task is to extend the variation homomorphism in the context of Floer theory.
-The naive difference $\rho(L) - L$ ( = $\rho(L) \oplus L[1]$ ) is not a good candidate because its wrapped Floer cohomology is usually infinite-dimensional.
-In contrast, the image of the variation operator is a compact cycle in $H_{n-1}(M)$.
+The first task is to extend the variation homomorphism into the context of Floer theory.
+The naive difference $\rho(L) - L$ ( = $\rho(L) \oplus L[1]$ ) is not a suitable candidate because its wrapped Floer cohomology is usually infinite-dimensional.
+In contrast, the image of the variation operator is a cycle in $H_{n-1}(M)$.
 Instead of the naive difference, we would like to find a morphism from $L$ to $\rho(L)$ whose mapping cone represents a proper object.
-This leads us to the study of Floer cohomology of $\rho$ itself.
+This leads us to the study of the Floer cohomology of $\rho$ itself.